 Another example is Robinhood versus Webull, both companies seem to be targeting the same audience, but there are significant differences.
 Robinhood aims to provide a streamlined experience to inexperienced investors, while Webull is mainly focused on creating a more sophisticated investor community that ventures into decentralized finance.

 Some consider super-app neobank solutions, with all the bells and whistles, to answer all the possible problems customers are experiencing.
-This is specifically the case in the emerging markets where the demand is high, but there’s no real segmentation between different customer bases and the financial solutions they need yet.
+This is specifically the case in emerging markets where the demand is high, but there’s no real segmentation between different customer bases and the financial solutions they need yet.

 Super-apps do have a place in some market segments, but the companies that develop these run the risk of coming across as having a lack of vision and failing to understand the customer problems that most need solving.